 In 1970, the Millstone Nuclear Power Station began operations in Waterford.

-In 1974, Ella Grasso was elected as the governor of Connecticut, marking the first time in United States history a woman was a governor without her husband being governor first.
+In 1974, Ella Grasso was elected as the governor of Connecticut.
+This marked the first instance in United States history where a woman served as governor without her husband having held the position previously.

-In 1975, the Hartford Whalers of the National Hockey League started playing in Hartford.
+In 1975, the Hartford Whalers of the National Hockey League began playing in Hartford at the Hartford Civic Center.

 In 1988, George H. W. Bush was the last Republican presidential candidate to win Connecticut's votes in the Electoral College.

-Before 1991, Connecticut had an investment-only income tax system where income from investments was taxed at 13%, the highest rate in the U.S., while income from employment was untaxed.
+Before 1991, Connecticut had an investment-only income tax system, where income from investments was taxed at 13%, while income from employment was untaxed.

-In 1992, construction was completed on Foxwoods Casino at the Mashantucket Pequots reservation in eastern Connecticut.
+In 1992, initial construction was completed on Foxwoods Casino, becoming the largest casino in the Western Hemisphere.

 According to Webster's New International Dictionary in 1993, a person who is a native or resident of Connecticut is a "Connecticuter".